Gilda A. Barabino, Ph.D.

 Before joining CCNY, she served as Associate Chair for Graduate Studies and Professor in the Wallace H. Coulter Department of Biomedical Engineering at Georgia Tech and Emory University.
 She also served as Georgia Tech’s inaugural Vice Provost for Academic Diversity.
 Prior to that, she spent 18 years at Northeastern University, rising to the rank of Full Professor of Chemical Engineering and serving as Vice Provost for Undergraduate Education.

-Dr. Barabino is an active member of the National Academy of Engineering and serves on numerous committees of the National Academies of Science, Engineering and Medicine, including the Committee on Women in Science Engineering and Medicine; the Roundtable on Black Men and Black Women in Science, Engineering and Medicine; the Underrepresentation of Women of Color in Tech Project; the Ad-Hoc Committee for the Gulf Scholars Program; the Committee on Addressing Sickle Cell Disease; and the National Institutes of Health National Institute of Biomedical Imaging and Bioengineering Strategic Planning Working Group.
+Dr. Barabino is an active member of the National Academy of Engineering and the National Academy of Medicine and serves on numerous committees of the National Academies of Science, Engineering and Medicine, including the Committee on Women in Science Engineering and Medicine; the Roundtable on Black Men and Black Women in Science, Engineering and Medicine; the Underrepresentation of Women of Color in Tech Project; the Ad-Hoc Committee for the Gulf Scholars Program; the Committee on Addressing Sickle Cell Disease; and the National Institutes of Health National Institute of Biomedical Imaging and Bioengineering Strategic Planning Working Group.
 Dr. Barabino also serves as a member of the National Science Foundation’s Advisory Committee for Engineering; the congressionally mandated Committee on Equal Opportunities in Science and Engineering; and the American Association for the Advancement of Science Committee on Science, Engineering and Public Policy.
+Dr. Barabino also serves on the Scientific Advisory Board of the Chan Zuckerberg Biohub.

 Her many honors include the American Institute of Chemical Engineers Award for Service to Society (2019); the Presidential Award for Excellence in Science, Mathematics and Engineering Mentoring (2018); the Pierre Galetti Award (2017), the American Institute for Medical and Biological Engineering’s highest honor; and an honorary degree from Xavier University of Louisiana (2016).